TL;DR

 Industry: The specific sector the prospect operates in (e.g., SaaS, healthcare, manufacturing).
 This helps in identifying industry-specific pain points and tailoring messaging.

-Company Size: This could include employee count or revenue size (e.g., SMB, mid-market, enterprise).
+Company Size: This includes employee count or revenue size (e.g., SMB, mid-market, enterprise).
 Determines the scale of potential deals and customization needs.

 Funding/Revenue: Information on funding rounds, investors, or revenue figures.
 Gives an idea of the company's financial health and potential purchasing power.